XoticVolthOfficial/ApocalypseRising2/README.md

 # Apocalypse Rising 2 Script By @XoticVolthOfficial
--this script only qork in apocalypse rising 2
+-this script only work in apocalypse rising 2

 Apocalypse Rising 2 Script